Washington Watch: Consensus on Workforce Pell regs

 Comments and clarification

 Consensus is not the final word on the draft regulations.
-When a negotiated rulemaking committee reaches consensus, ED is bound to use the version of the regulations agreed to by the committee when it issues a Notice of Proposed Rulemaking (NPRM) to the public.
+When a negotiated-rulemaking committee reaches consensus, ED is bound to use the panel’s version of the regulations when it issues a Notice of Proposed Rulemaking (NPRM) to the public.

-As a result of comments made in that next rulemaking phase, the regulations may change further.
-ED will likely release the NPRM in the next few months, with the aim of having final regulations in place by next July 1.
+As a result of comments in that next rulemaking phase, the regulations may change further.
+ED will likely release the NPRM in the next few months, aiming to have final regulations in place by July 1.

-Several changes were made to the draft regulations issued by ED before the negotiated rulemaking session, including changes to rules regarding credit articulation between Workforce Pell programs and certificate and degree programs, the process by which online Workforce Pell programs could serve students in other states, and the process by which programs that fail outcome metrics can regain eligibility.
+Several changes were made to ED’s draft regulations issued before the rulemaking session, including changes to rules regarding credit articulation between Workforce Pell programs and certificate and degree programs, the process by which online Workforce Pell programs could serve students in other states, and the process by which programs that fail outcome metrics can regain eligibility.
 However, the draft regulations were not fundamentally altered during the week.

 AACC will provide a detailed summary and analysis in the days ahead.

 The AHEAD Committee’s work is not done.
-They return to Washington the week of Jan.
-5 to consider another major topic: a new accountability process for all degree programs that was also enacted in the OB3 Act.
+Negotiators return to Washington the week of January 5 to consider another major topic: a new accountability process for all degree programs, also enacted in OB3.

 About the Author